gfmota/data-ingestion-monorepo/README.md

 You can also use `make configure-metadata` to send a http request for the Metadata Service to configure a metadata.
 The configuration used can be changed on the `./metadata-configuration-request-body.json`

+Use `make ingest-data` to send a http request for the Ingest Service to send data to be ingested.
+The data sent can be changed on the `./raw-data-to-be-ingested.json`

+There is also a Postman collection on the `./Data Ingestion System.postman_collection.json` that can be used to access HTTP clients available by the system.